Ready for a custom framed counterpart for you favorite NFTs?

 The wallet itself does not hold the NFT, but rather contains “private keys'', which are simply digital passwords leading to where your collection is located on the blockchain.

 But what if you wanted to enjoy your collection in physical form?
 That's where we come in!

 Each NFT artwork should have a corresponding image file.
 These can be turned from digital art into framed art in a few clicks.

 The image size and resolution will vary across NFTs, and the resolution will determine how large your print can be before it starts to pixellate.
-Of course, for some collections like CryptoPunks this is not an issue, as the design is already pixellated!

 Image credit: @bitpixi on Twitter